-2. Introduction
+Introduction

-Our Keystone Academy Trust believes that all children with medical conditions, in terms of both physical and mental health, should be properly supported in school so that they can play a full and active role in school life, remain healthy and achieve their academic potential and can access and enjoy the same opportunities at school as any other child.
+Keystone Academy Trust believes that all children with medical conditions, in terms of both physical and mental health, should be properly supported in school so that they can play a full and active role in school life, remain healthy and achieve their academic potential and can access and enjoy the same opportunities at school as any other child.

-We recognise that pupils with long-term and complex medical conditions may require ongoing support, medicines or care while at school to help them to manage their condition and keep them well.
+We recognise that children with long-term and complex medical conditions may require on-going support, medicines or care while at school to help them to manage their condition and keep them well.
 Others may require monitoring and interventions in emergency circumstances.
 Our Trust recognises that each child's needs are individual.

 We also recognise that needs may change over time, and that this may result in extended absence from school.
-Our schools will make every effort to minimise the impact on a child's educational attainment and support his or her emotional and general well-being, including any necessary re-integration programmes.
-Our schools will focus on giving pupils and their parents every confidence in the school's approach.
+Our schools will make every effort to minimise the impact on a child's educational attainment and support his or her emotional and general well-being, including any necessary reintegration programmes.
+Our schools will focus on giving children and their parents every confidence in the school's approach.

-Our Trust recognises that some children who require support with their medical conditions may also have special educational needs and may have an Education, Health and Care Plan (EHCP).
+Our Trust recognises that some children who require support with their medical conditions may also have a special educational need and/or a disability and may have an Education, Health and Care Plan (EHCP).
 We will always work closely with parents, health professionals, other support services, and the Local Authority in order to meet their needs.
 Sometimes it may be necessary for our schools to work flexibly, and this may, for example, involve a combination of attendance at school and alternative provision.